kickserv/dojo/docs/alerts.md

 ## With icon

 Add an icon to the left of the flash message to give it some funky fresh attention.
-Just add `.flash-with-icon` and your Octicon.
+Just add `.flash-with-icon` and your Kickicon.

 {% example html %}
 <div class="flash flash-with-icon">
-  <span class="octicon octicon-alert"></span>
+  <span class="ki-alert"></span>
   Flash message with an icon goes here.
 </div>
 {% endexample %}